iamtomcat/Knowledge/graphql/graphql.md

 # GraphQL

-A technology that uses a single endpoint that receives a paylod either through `GET` or `POST`.
+A technology that uses a single endpoint that receives a payload either through `GET` or `POST`.